The Eye Master Collection, $39 Ulta

 The technique is really pretty easy but might take a little bit of practice.
 Don’t worry,

-Laura Lee shows you how to clean up your mess-ups in her winged eyeliner tutorial. 👇🏼👇🏼👇🏼 VIDEO Bonus Section
+Laura Lee shows you how to clean up your mess-ups in her winged eyeliner tutorial. 👇🏼👇🏼👇🏼 Bonus Section

 I just want to throw out there that tools matter.
 If you try to blend eyeshadow with a flat brush, it’s not going to work.